Dorice Donya Aburi

 Dorice Donya Aburi is a Kenyan politician.
 She is a member of the Wiper Democratic Movement – Kenya party.

 Early life

 Aburi was born in Ichuni Ward, Kisii County.

 Political career

 She left her career as a radio host to stand as a candidate in the 2017 general election but was not elected.
-She was elected women's representative in the National Assembly from Kisii County in the 2022 Kenyan general election.
+She was elected as women's representative in the National Assembly from Kisii County in the 2022 Kenyan general election.
 She is an advocate against gender-based violence.

 Personal life

 Aburi and her husband have two children.